Justason History, Family Crest & Coats of Arms

 Justason Spelling Variations

 Spelling variations of this family name include: Justice, Justine, Justus and others.

-Another 27 words(2 lines of text) are included under the topic Early Justason Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Justason Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Henry Justice, who settled in Virginia in 1700; Hugh Justice settled in Virginia in 1723; another Henry Justice settled in Maryland in 1736; Sarah Justice arrived in San Francisco Cal. in 1862.